OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

 In practice, that means a math course with applications to basic CS applications.
-This course assumes that you already have sufficient background in a number of Computer Science topics .
+This course assumes that you already have sufficient background in a number of Computer Science topics.

 You should have had a course in Discrete Math, covering at least the
 following: